 In this post, I’ll be sharing with you the marketing tools, podcasts, technology, websites and even the people that have helped me grow my brand and online business.

-These tools and resources have helped me save time and make my content creation process easier.
+These tools and resources have helped me save time and make my content creation process easier, and more efficient.

 I did a lot of research on themes because I love a beautiful theme, but only wanted to invest in a quality theme.